Optometrist in NYC

 But looking after your eyes involves a lot more than just getting the right pair of corrective eyeglasses or contact lenses.
 Read on to learn ways to safeguard your vision and eye health for a heightened quality of life.

 By routinely getting your eyes examined and eating a healthy diet, you diminish your risk of developing AMD — especially the ‘wet’ form — and cataracts.
 Furthermore, by wearing the right eyewear for your lifestyle, you can avoid injuring your eyes.

 Once you begin taking steps to care for your eyes, you might become more aware of changes to your vision.
-If you notice vision abnormalities like sudden blurriness, flashing lights, halos, glare, black spots in your vision, wavy or distorted vision or red, sore eyes, visit Dr. Alan B. Schlussel for a comprehensive eye exam to get to the root of the issue and find solutions.
+If you notice vision abnormalities like sudden blurriness, flashing lights, halos, glare, black spots in your vision, wavy or distorted vision or red, sore eyes, visit Dr. Veronica and Dr. Alan for a comprehensive eye exam to get to the root of the issue and find solutions.